Want to support CHYOA?

 Blake grinned.
 “Needs work.”

 She rolled her eyes and tossed the ball back.
-“Hey, I’m the one with pom-poms, not jump shots.”
+“Hey, I play volleyball, not basketball.”

 He chuckled and took another shot—clean swish.